Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/global-namespace/how-portal-creation-enables-global-namespace.md

 * <a id="portal-root-directory"></a>**Spoke Portal Root Directory, Hub Portal Root Directory:** A directory on a cluster that uses a portion of its file system for the _hub portal_ or _spoke portal_.

-  According to the file system permissions that a hub portal might impose, you can access a portal root directory by using NFSv3, SMB, or the Qumulo Core REST API.
+  According to the file system permissions that a hub portal might impose, you can access a portal root directory by using NFSv3, SMB, or the Qumulo REST API.

   {% capture spokePortalsReadOnly %}{{site.gns.spokePortalsReadOnly}}{% endcapture %}
   {% include note.html content=spokePortalsReadOnly %}